thecoder93/qwik-sanity-template/README.md

 pnpm install
 ```

-If you're running your own Sanity project with the example movie dataset, go to `lib/sanity.js` and change the following lines:
+If you're running your own Sanity project, go to `sanity/config/sanity.client.ts` and change the following lines:

 ```
   projectId: 'YOUR_PROJECT_ID',